Sensitive Analysis: Measuring ImpactScott Williams

 It is usually discovered by building a spreadsheet model of whatever the business or project is.

-To work out the part whose change in price will have the greatest impact on gross profit, change each of them by (say) 10% while holding the others at the same value.
+To work out the part whose change in price will have the greatest impact on Gross Profit, change each of them by 10%.
+This is while holding the others at the same value.

-That then is likely the one to focus on first because it has the greatest impact.
+The sensitive analysis indicates that is the one to focus on first because it has the greatest impact.

 Indirectly, the 80/20 Rule (see the Amazing 80/20 Rule article) arrives at much the the same conclusion that most impact is done by just a few variables.